wp-plugins/wp-symposium-toolbar/readme.txt

 = When do I need this plugin? =

-You need this plugin when you'd like to take advantage from its main features: per-role settings and custom menus, as well as its styling settings ; when you'd like to hide some of the WP Toolbar default items, like the WP logo, the Comments icon (e.g. if comments are totally deactivated on your site, or replaced with a forum), the authors' icons, Edit Page and others (e.g. if your theme provides these links lower in the page) ; when you'd like to add or remove items from the User Menu ; when you'd like to add a corporate menu in the upper left corner with your own icon ; when you'd like to add navigation functionality to the Toolbar ; when you'd like the Toolbar to show different information and links based on membership level...
-Etc.
+You need this plugin when you'd like to take advantage from its main features: per-role settings and custom menus, as well as its styling settings.
+When you'd like to hide some of the WP Toolbar default items: the WP logo, the Comments icon (e.g. if comments are totally deactivated on your site, or replaced with a forum), the authors' icons  (e.g. if your theme provides these links lower in the page).
+When you'd like to add or remove items from the User Menu.
+When you'd like to add a corporate menu in the upper left corner with your own icon.
+When you'd like to add navigation functionality to the Toolbar.
+When you'd like the Toolbar to show different information and links based on membership level.
+Etc...

 = When don't I need this plugin? =